sourcefrog/shellliketests/README.md

 * Abstracts cross-platform differences: for example `rm` can be used across Windows and Unix.

+* Sections of output can be ignored if they don't matter (like in Doctests.)

 Shell-like tests don't cover every kind of test you should write, but they do make one class of tests easier.